jeremyButtler/bioTools/genLib/OS_coding.md

    chmod a+x $PREFIX/$NAME; # no idea if needed
 ```

-## cmake

-Have not tried yet.
-Not on Plan9.

 ## my own make

 Hopping to get up one of these days.
+Likley cmake will
+  be better.

 # C89 differences